jrmi/ricochet.js/Readme.md

 Additionnaly, you can create on the remote a script call `setup.js` with a main function that returns a dict of extra context values.
 This file is automatically loaded on first function call.

+The setup is really important because this is the only way to create your box before using them.